tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 <img src="https://media.giphy.com/media/OPU6wzx8JrHna/giphy.gif" >

 How do we know evolution is true?
-It's because of "scientfic consensus".
-It's the collective judgment, position, and opinion of community of scientists in a particular field.
+It’s because of “scientific consensus”.
+It’s the collective judgment, position, and opinion of the community of scientists in a particular field.
 Newton was a brilliant physicist who postulated laws of gravity.
-However he also belived in alchemy.
-There is no "scientific consensus" that alchemy is valid.
-Kurt Wise is also a smart man who holds a PhD in paleontology from Harvard University.
-He belives that earth is literary less than 10,000 year old.
-However there is "scietific consensus" that earth is a 4.5 billion year old.
-So it doesn't matter if a particular scientist holds a fringe belief which is often touted by religious people to promulgate their beliefs.
+However, he also believed in alchemy.
+There is no “scientific consensus” that alchemy is valid.
+Kurt Wise is also a smart man who holds a Ph.D. in paleontology from Harvard University.
+He believes that earth is literary less than 10,000 years old.
+However, there is “scientific consensus” that earth is a 4.5 billion-year-old.
+So it doesn’t matter if a particular scientist holds a fringe belief which is often touted by religious people to promulgate their beliefs.

 The only sane voice I found was that of Ankit Sule.
 He had started the petition[pet]addressed to the minister Mr Singh and was signed by over 5000 scientist from India and abroad.
-In 9:53, we must look & study ancient Indain science but opposes every modern theory and trying to find it in ancient scriptures.
+In 9:53, we must look & study ancient Indain science but opposes every modern theory and trying to find it in ancient scriptures.<sup><a href='#fn:6' rel='footnote'>6</a></sup>

 In parliamnet , BJP MP said that cow dung and cow urnie could cure cancer.
 The misister Mr. Singh had also earlier talked of ancient airplanes in ancient india.
 Such claims are made by all religious people.
 Somebody has found big bang in quran.
 Or photoelectic effect in BIble.
 Or speed of light in hanuman sholkas.